I have a confession to make I’m a secret yoga snob.

 - 5 A yoga practice isn’t about perfecting a bunch of sun salutations and downward dogs.

 Overcoming the “My yoga is better than yours” syndrome

 Sometimes, finding your guru can feel like a curse.
-Gurus are dangerous.
 The inevitable is bound to happen.
 The moment you develop a passionate preference for something– a gym, a dance or step aerobics class, a psychologist, a personal trainer…– it becomes a “guru”, making it hard to find room in your heart to follow another.

 If yoga was my prayer; Jivamukti was my church…my guru.
 I did not want to leave it.

 Korea is probably the last place a foreign expat or traveler might think of finding yoga.
 New York, Los Angeles, San Francisco, maybe…. not Korea.
 Many Koreans think of yoga as a stretching workout– a kind of workout gym yoga vs spiritual practice.
 The next challenge is that even if you were to find a yoga studio in Korea, it’s more helpful to find one in English!